-Comment

-Document

-No. Commenter Comment Response

-44 Commenter Josh Shoemaker, Central Office Administrator - Scioto County CTC Comment The Scioto County Career Technical Center supports the transfer of property to the Southern Ohio Diversification Initiative (SODI) for their use in creating economic development opportunities in alignment with their strategic plans for the re-industrialization of the site.
-The operations at the DOE reservation have been a key contributor to the economic and socioeconomic stability of the region for well over half a century, and the regulated methodology utilized to provide for the transfer of the land from the DOE to the SODI provides an opportunity for continued safe and environmentally responsible use of the assets that exist on the DOE Reservation.
-We are supportive of activities that ensure the safety and health of the plant employees and neighbors are protected.
-The transfer of the land from the DOE to the SODI provides an avenue for the taxpayers to realize a return on their investment in the development of this asset.
-Providing the SODI the opportunity to reindustrialize the site addresses many of the issues important to our region: Wealth creation through job creation Growth in economic development opportunities within the region Driving force for pursuit of advanced educational and technical skills Opportunities for small businesses Development of leaders to serve within our local communities The transfer of land to the SODI aligns with their goals of attracting private industry and developing Private Public Partnerships to create industrial opportunities on the regional community as identified in the Public Outreach work performed by the OU Voinovich School.
-We strongly urge you to approve this transfer of property as you consider the positive impacts this will have on the economy of southern Ohio.
-Comment noted.
+Comment Document Commontor Commont Desponso Iosh Comment The Scioto County Career Technical Center supports the transfer Comment noted Shoemaker of property to the Southern Ohio Diversification Initiative (SODI) Comment noted.
+Central Office for their use in creating economic development opportunities in Administrator alignment with their strategic plans for the re-industrialization of - Scioto the site.
+The operations at the DOE reservation have been a key County CTC contributor to the economic and socioeconomic stability of the region for well over half a century, and the regulated methodology utilized to provide for the transfer of the land from the DOE to the SODI provides an opportunity for continued safe and environmentally responsible use of the assets that exist on the the safety and health of the plant employees and neighbors are protected L The transfer of the land from the DOE to the SODI provides an avenue for the taxpayers to realize a return on their investment in the development of this asset.
+Providing the SODI the opportunity to reindustrialize the site addresses many of the issues important to our region: - Wealth creation through job creation - Growth in economic development opportunities within the region - Driving force for pursuit of advanced educational and technical skills Opportunities for small businesses - Development of leaders to serve within our local communities The transfer of land to the SODI aligns with their goals of attracting private industry and developing Private Public Partnerships to create industrial opportunities on the reservation These opportunities can align with the interests of the regional community as identified in the Public Outreach work performed by the OU Voinovich School.
+We strongly urge you to approve this transfer of property as you consider the positive impacts this will have on the economy of southern Objo Soutient Olio.